borg286/sevtech2/README.md

     * It is better to pillar up in the Overworld rather than the beneath as spirits can push you off ladders and pillars.

     * Remember to use cobblestone for your pillar as you can use a Flint Workblade to carve out a ladder when you climb back up.
 Obviously you can drop into water for a quick decent.

+    * You can pin torches to a side of ladder blocks making it safe from pushing you off by spirits.
+It's better than pillaring up in the Overworld.

 * Black Quartz can be found from y = 2 to y = 20, Aquamarine can be found from y = 150 to y = 246